kgmills/kgmills.github.io/index.markdown

 University of Alberta in 2020 and his BSc. in Computer Engineering, with Distinction, and also from the University of Alberta in 2018.
-Concurrently, he is an Associate Research Intern at Edmonton Research Center for Huawei Technologies Canada Co., Ltd., where his current research focus is Neural Architecture Search for Efficient Machine Learning.
+Concurrently, he is an Associate Research Intern at Edmonton Research Center for Huawei Technologies Canada Co., Ltd., where his current research focus is Interpretable Neural Architecture Search for Efficient Machine Learning.

 ## Some Links
 [[Google Scholar]](https://scholar.google.ca/citations?user=CBOD_ngAAAAJ&hl=en&oi=ao)<br>